-Florin Gray Bouzas Owens is dedicated to protecting Florida’s workers from harassment in the workplace.
+Florin Gray Bouzas Owens, LLC is dedicated to protecting Florida’s workers from harassment in the workplace.
 If you believe that you are a victim of harassment in the workplace, please contact our Florida Harassment Attorneys for a free consultation.

-To learn more about harassment in the workplace, you can visit the Equal Employment Opportunity Commission’s website.
+To learn more about harassment in the workplace, you can visit the Equal Employment Opportunity Commission (EEOC)’s website.
 We have provided a few of our frequently asked questions about Harassment in the workplace to get you started.